elmomoilanen/Hashmap/README.md

 - Insert a data item to the hash map by `hashmap_insert`

     For every insertion, the hash map makes itself a shallow copy of the passed data item and key.
-A successful insertion returns `true`, while a failed insertion returns `false` which occurs if the key size exceeds 19 bytes, the hash map fails to resize e.g. due to reaching its maximal capacity or when the maximal probe sequence length is reached as specified in the metadata (11 bits reserved for PSL values).
+A successful insertion returns `true`, while a failed insertion returns `false` which occurs if the key size exceeds 19 bytes, the hash map fails to resize due to reaching its maximal capacity or when the maximal probe sequence length is reached as specified in the metadata (11 bits reserved for PSL value).

     For complex data types that contain pointers to memory locations, insertion calls increase the reference count to these memory locations.